Whether for health reasons, climate change or animal welfare, vegan statistics show the plant-based population continues to spike.

 Vegan Population Statistics in the UK

-Veganism is also booming in the UK with a 400% increase over the last two years.
-In 2016, Ipsos reported that 3.25% of UK adults identified as vegan.
-Compare the Market now reports that a whopping 7% of the UK’s population have gone vegan.
+Veganism is also booming in Great Britain with a 400% increase over the last two years.
+In 2016, Ipsos reported that 3.25% of Great Britain aged 15 and older “never eat meat of any form as part of their diet.”

 The same report demonstrates that 14% of the UK are vegetarian and another 31% are actively eating less meat.